Hormonal Imbalance Is One Of The Major Acne

 uses to drop or raise the heat.

-senses the need to lower or increase temperature, it
+thermostat (cells) senses the need to lower or increase

-(hormones) telling them to change the heat to the
+mechanism (hormones) telling them to change the heat to

 communication between the cells and the hormones needs